 - Remove from oven and let it cool completely, for around two hours.

-- Slice and serve with whipped cream, or store in refrigerator to serve later.
+- Slice and serve with whipped cream, or store in the refrigerator to serve later.

 Remember, if you choose to infuse cannabis into all of your courses, go easy on the dosages and space each course well enough apart for you and your guests to feel the effects of each.
 For many, infusing cannabis into sauces and dressings makes for an easier way for guests to choose if they wish to partake or not, and it makes offering “virgin” alternatives a much less intensive affair.